 Most importantly, many LED headlight bulbs can be used to replace halogen headlights if you’re looking for a brighter, longer-lasting light.
 Many of the manufacturers include plug-and-play kits with their products, so you don’t need to do any modifications to your vehicle.
 Brightness can depend both on the specific bulbs available for your car; and the different model lines that manufacturers offer, but range from 6,000lm (lumens) up to 12,000lm.
 However, even 6,000lm is brighter than almost any halogen headlights.

 Table of contents

-- 1. Cougar Motor LED Headlight Bulbs
+- 2. Cougar Motor LED Headlight Bulbs

-- Featured Product: XenonPro LED Headlights
+- 3: AUXITO LED Headlights

-- 2. Beamtech LED Headlight Bulbs
+- 4. Beamtech LED Headlight Bulbs

-- 3. Fahren LED Headlight Bulbs
+- 5. Fahren LED Headlight Bulbs

-- 4. Hikari Cree XHP50
+- 6. Hikari Cree XHP50

-- 5. Auxbeam F-16
+- 7. Auxbeam F-16

-- 6. LASFIT LED Headlight Bulbs
+- 8. LASFIT LED Headlight Bulbs

-- What are the Differences Between Halogen and LED Headlight Bulbs?
+- What Are The Differences Between Halogen and LED Headlight Bulbs?

-- Can I Upgrade to LED Headlights from Halogen Headlights?
+- Can I Upgrade to LED Headlights From Halogen Headlights?

 - Do I Need to Replace Both Headlight Bulbs at the Same Time?

-Featured Product: XenonPro LED Headlights
+Promoted Product: XenonPro LED Headlights

 The most premium option on this list, XenonPro LED headlight kits are the priciest option to make the cut, but they’re well worth the extra outlay for the lifetime warranty that covers the bulbs, drivers, accessories—we’re talking everything.
 If a part fails, XenonPro will replace it for just the cost of postage.